anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_predefined_tasks.md

 {% include tip.html content="In Windows, [hold the shift key when right-clicking on a folder in Windows Explorer](https://www.zdnet.com/article/windows-10-tip-the-fastest-smartest-ways-to-open-a-command-prompt/) to open a Command Prompt or Powershell in that folder." %}

+See some [Quick Start - Example Commands](/index.html) and the following tables for guidance.

 ## Image processing

 | Task Name | Input Type | Description  |